kuznetsov-radio/gximagecomputing/RELEASING.md

 and receive a wheel containing the compiled `RenderGRFF` extension for their platform (instead of building locally).

-Note: the PyPI distribution name is `pyGXrender`, while the Python import package remains `gximagecomputing`.
+Note: the PyPI distribution name is `pyGXrender`.

 ## One-Time PyPI Setup